-Article note: My wife recently highlighted her car accident story.
-This is a follow-up that we worked on together on getting driver points dropped (and/or insurance discounts) through a defensive driving class.
+Article note: My wife previously highlighted her car accident story.
+This is a follow-up that we worked on together on getting driver points dropped (and/or insurance discounts) through a defensive driving class, right after she got accident forgiveness from her insurer.
+Before getting to this point, however, it is beneficial to know what to do when in an accident, before you leave the scene to get the best result with insurance companies.

 The only thing worse than getting in a car accident is getting the ticket for the traffic violation on top of it, and in some states, the points that follow if you are at fault.